sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 ###### *Table 3: Arithmetic Operators for Lists*

 ## 3. Logical operators
-As we mentioned, we have boolean types to work with.
-Logical operators evaluate two conditions, and output a boolean value depending on the comparison.
+As we mentioned, Elixir provides a boolean type, `bool`.
+Logical operators evaluate two conditions and output a boolean value depending on the comparison.

 There are three main logical operators we can use: